 1. Apply for a CFHI Scholarship

 Did you know that CFHI offers partial scholarships for almost all of our programs?
 Since 2007, we have provided our participants with more than $100,000 in scholarship funding.
-We are currently accepting scholarship applications for 2-week Global Health Intensive Programs this Winter and 4+ week Global Health Immersion Programs in Spring 2016.
+We are currently accepting scholarship applications for 2-week Global Health Intensive Programs this Winter and 4+ week Global Health Immersion Programs.
 Please see our Scholarships page for more information and to download an application.

 After you are accepted to a CFHI program, CFHI grants you access to create a personal fundraising page on our customized crowd-funding platform.
 Our tool makes it easy to share information about your CFHI program via social media and customizable emails so you can rally friends, relatives, colleagues, teachers, etc. to contribute towards your global health experience.

 3. Ask About “Matching Gifts”